skrub-data/skrub/doc/skrub_pipeline.rst

 Applying machine-learning estimators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned above, in addition to those usual operations, the expressions
+As mentioned above, in addition to those usual operations, the DataOps
 have a special attribute: ``.skb``, which gives access to the methods and objects
 provided by Skrub.
 A particularly important one is
-:meth:`.skb.apply() <Expr.skb.apply>`, which allows to add scikit-learn estimators to the pipeline.
+:meth:`.skb.apply() <DataOp.skb.apply>`, which allows to add scikit-learn estimators to the pipeline.

 >>> orders.skb.apply(skrub.TableVectorizer())
 <Apply TableVectorizer>